WHEN ENCOURAGEMENT FEELS LIKE LYING

 Is It Possible to Encourage Someone without Lying or Resorting to Cliches?

-This is something I really struggle with.
+I really struggle with this issue.
 I want to speak into someone’s dark and awful situation – but I don’t want to offer them falsehoods.

 A simple way out would be to say nothing at all – but when someone you love shares part of their life, responding with silence is usually not an option.